Introduction Version 2.8 / Last updated: June 2, 2026

 The object looks like this:

-(Depending on the languages available with your license.)
+(Depending on the languages included in your license.)

 {